 Tractor-trailer accidents often involve multiple vehicles.
 That can make it difficult to prove fault.
 More than one party might be liable for the crash.
 Statistics from The National Highway Traffic Safety Administration (NHTSA) show that 82 percent of fatal crashes with large trucks were multiple-vehicle crashes.
 The tractor-trailer driver may be mostly at fault.
 However, part of the blame may also land upon the trucking company, the manufacturer of a defective part, or even a cargo loading company.

 Getting fair compensation is never easy after a truck accident.
-You need someone to protect your rights – like the attorneys at Derek L. Hall, PC.
+You need someone to protect your rights – like the Mississippi attorneys at Derek L. Hall, PC.

 Leading Causes of 18-Wheeler and Other Truck Wrecks in Mississippi